nails/module-api/docs/building/console.md

-# Console Commands
+# API › Building › Console
-> Documentation is a WIP.

 The following console tools are provided by this module and can be executed using the [Nails Console Tool](https://github.com/nails/module-console).